-JavaScript Example of Checking Database Usage in the vCenter Server Appliance
+JavaScript Example of Checking Database Usage in vCenter Server

-This example shows the use of JavaScript with the vSphere Automation SDK for REST to view recent statistics for the vCenter database usage in the vCenter Server Appliance.
+This example shows the use of JavaScript with the vSphere Automation SDK for REST to view recent statistics for the vCenter database usage in vCenter Server.

 The example assumes a previously existing session with the vSphere Automation API endpoint.
 The JavaScript code depends on the Node.js package.